 We become what we love.
 Who or what are the “these” in your life that you love?
 Take time to examine your love for Jesus and what threatens your becoming.

-Lesson Three—A caterpillar will embrace its inner butterfly to become.
+Lesson Three—A caterpillar must embrace its inner butterfly to become.
 God didn’t create you to stay a caterpillar and crawl through life.
 He created you for more—to fly—to reflect his image and let your beauty attract others to Jesus.

 “How does one become a butterfly?
 You have to want to learn to fly so much that you are willing to give up being a caterpillar.” – Unknown